 Preparing for the Major Gift Solicitation

 For many, the culmination of donor engagement is a major gift solicitation—a milestone that could define the legacy of your donor and transform your organization.
 But instead of a pressured transaction, let’s approach it as a partnership.
-Here’s how to turn your major gift solicitation into a truly collaborative and fulfilling experience:

 - Understand Their Vision: Go beyond the project’s needs to understand what will be truly meaningful to the donor.
 What are their goals, passions, or lifelong dreams?
 How can this partnership help them achieve a purpose close to their heart?